timio23/directus-site-structure-layout/README.md

 # Site Structure Layout

+**Warning: This is in active development and will most likely have breaking changes in future.**

 Visulaizes a hierarchical table of webpages based on parent-child relationships, allowing users to intuitively explore and manage a site strcuture in Directus.

 ![Site Structure Layout](https://raw.githubusercontent.com/timio23/directus-site-structure-layout/main/docs/site-structure-layout.jpg)